inspectIT/inspectIT/README.md

 We primarily use [Atlassian JIRA](https://inspectit-performance.atlassian.net/secure/Dashboard.jspa) for ticketing.
 But if you are in a hurry, please feel free to open a GitHub issue.

 ## Licensing
-inspectIT is licensed under [AGPLv3](https://github.com/inspectIT/inspectIT/blob/master/license/LICENSE.txt) (with [exception clause](https://github.com/inspectIT/inspectIT/blob/master/license/LICENSEEXCEPTIONS.txt)), which basically means you can change inspectIT but must open source all your changes and put them under the AGPLv3 license.
-Please see our [licensing documentation](https://inspectit-performance.atlassian.net/wiki/display/LIC/Licensing) for more details.
+inspectIT is licensed under [Apache License version 2.0](https://github.com/inspectIT/inspectIT/blob/master/license/LICENSE.txt).
+Please see our [licensing documentation](https://inspectit-performance.atlassian.net/wiki/display/LIC/FAQ%3A+Licensing) for more details.
+(Note that releases up to 1.6.7 were licensed using AGPLv3)

 ## Sponsoring
 inspectIT is mainly driven by [NovaTec Consulting GmbH](http://www.novatec-gmbh.de/), a German consultancy firm that specializes in software performance.
 Sponsoring a feature in inspectIT is always possible and welcome.
 Just get in touch with us through [Sponsor a feature](https://inspectit-performance.atlassian.net/wiki/display/CONTRIBUTE/Sponsor+a+feature).